-- a) the amendment or termination of agreements, contracts, conventions, systems or arrangements that violate the provisions of DL 211; - b) the amendment or dissolution of companies, corporations and other private legal entities, which might have intervened in the cartel; - c) the imposition of fines for amounts up to 30% of the sales of the offender of the product or service line of business associated with the cartel during the period in which the cartel was perpetrated, or up to the double of the economic benefit received as a result of the infringement.
-If it is not possible to determine neither the sales nor the economic benefit, the TDLC may impose fines up to a maximum amount equivalent to 60,000 unidades tributarias anuales (USD 50 million approx.); and d) the prohibition of contracting, under any title, with State bodies or companies, as well as the prohibition of being awarded any concession granted by the State, for a maximum term of five years as from the date the TDLC's decision becomes final and binding.
+- a) the modification or termination of agreements, contracts or arrangements against competition that violate the provisions of DL 211; - b) the modification or dissolution of the company, corporation or other legal entity involved in the cartel; - c) fines of up to 30 per cent of the offender's sales of the respective product or service line of business during the period in which the cartel was executed, or up to twice the economic benefit received as a result of the collusion.
+If is not possible to determine either the sales or the economic benefit, the TDLC may impose fines up to a maximum amount equivalent to 60,000 tax units (approximately CLP 45.5 billion or USD 56.8 million); and - d) the prohibition of contracting, under any title, with state bodies or companies, and on being awarded any concession granted by the state, for a maximum of five years from the date of the final ruling.